coreos/issue-sync/kubernetes/README.md

 Copy your private key which you have configured with JIRA into the current directory.

-Fill out the config.yaml and secret.yaml file with the correct configuration.
+Fill out the config.yaml and secret.yaml files with the correct configuration.
 These are the same keys which are used in the application command line parameters or configuration file, as noted in the main README.
-Make sure they are base64 encoded, for example with `echo -n "value" | base64 -w 0`, where `value` is the configuration value you would like to encode.
+Make sure the values in the secret are base64 encoded, for example with `echo -n "value" | base64 -w 0`, where `value` is the configuration value you would like to encode.

 Create the secret and configmap with